-Based on the official Star Trek Chronology, the series begins 10 years prior to the founding of the United Federation of Planets and 90 years after the events of Star Trek: First Contact (1996).
-Episode one takes place approximately 115 years prior to the start of Star Trek (1966) and 213 years before Star Trek: The Next Generation (1987).
+Based on the official Star Trek Chronology, the series begins ten years prior to the founding of the United Federation of Planets, and ninety years after the events of Star Trek: First Contact (1996).
+Episode one takes place approximately 115 years prior to the start of Star Trek (1966), and 213 years before Star Trek: The Next Generation (1987).

-Because the show is 100 years before Kirk, some old technology has reappeared: - flip-open communicators - manual sliders on the transporter - the science station viewfinder - Most of the sound effects for the Enterprise come from original 1960s Star Trek (1966) series - including all the bridge sounds, doors, communicator chirps, and most of the panel sounds. - Instead of shields, the Enterprise has polarized hull plating and instead of hand-held phasers, the crew are introduced to phase pistols. - There are no photon torpedoes, simply torpedoes.
-(Until the start of season 3) - The transporter has only recently been approved for transporting bio-matter (people)...and no one on the crew trusts it.
-It has 4 docking doors for shuttlepods.
+Because the show is one hundred years before Kirk, some old technology has reappeared: - flip-open communicators - manual sliders on the transporter - the science station viewfinder - Most of the sound effects for the Enterprise come from the original Star Trek (1966) - including all the bridge sounds, doors, communicator chirps, and most of the panel sounds.
+Instead of shields, the Enterprise has polarized hull plating, and instead of hand-held phasers, the crew are introduced to phase pistols.
+There are no photon torpedoes, simply torpedoes (until the start of season three).
+The transporter has only recently been approved for transporting bio-matter (people), and no one on the crew trusts it.
+It has four docking doors for shuttlepods.
 The design of 22nd century Enterprise NX-01 bears a striking resemblance to the 24th century Akira Class starship, first introduced in Star Trek: First Contact (1996).
 Enterprise carries a designation of NX-01 which, according to established canon, indicates a prototype starship.
 It also indicates the first Starfleet starship to use this naming convention.
-Enterprise is the first Starfleet vessel to use the new warp 5 engine developed by Zefram Cochrane and Jonathan Archer's father, Henry.
+Enterprise is the first Starfleet vessel to use the new warp 5 engine developed by Zefram Cochran and Jonathan Archer's father, Henry.

 Longtime Trek actor Vaughn Armstrong (famous for his many alien roles on various Trek series) appears here as a human for the first time.
 His character, Admiral Maxwell Forrest, is the commander-in-chief of the fledgling Starfleet.